NCAS-CMS/LFRic_container/README.md

 ## 7 Edit ifort.mk

-There are issues with the MPICH, the Intel compiler and Fortran08 C bindings, please see [https://code.metoffice.gov.uk/trac/lfric/ticket/2273](URL) for more information.
+There are issues with the MPI, the Intel compiler and Fortran08 C bindings, please see [https://code.metoffice.gov.uk/trac/lfric/ticket/2273](URL) for more information.
 Edit ifork.mk.
 ```
 vi trunk/infrastructure/build/fortran/ifort.mk
 ```